Overseas travel, particularly business travel, can be seen as glamorous by the uninitiated. In reality, it can be fraught with risk.

 How many employees rent a car in a foreign country immediately after getting off a long-haul flight?
 Is the person competent to drive in that country?
 Are they well rested?
 Did they drink alcohol while on the flight?

-This post is for general awareness and information purposes and should not be relied upon as legal advice.
+This post is for general awareness of corporate travel safety and information purposes and should not be relied upon as legal advice.
 It is beyond the scope of this article to go into detail on every country’s legislative framework or to serve as a comprehensive review of every applicable law.

 Duty of Care